Azerbaijani art: Soviet Azerbaijan

 New type of arts were developing in Azerbaijan after the establishment of the Soviet regime in Azerbaijan in 1920.
 The first art school where new genres of visual arts were created, was opened in 1920, in Baku.

-In the 1930s, artists such as Azim Azimzade, Farhad Khalilov, H.Khaligov, I.Akhundov, A.Hajiyev, M.A.Vlasov, K.Kazimzade, A.Mammadov and others worked in the graphic design sphere.
+In the 1930s, artists such as Azim Azimzade, Farhad Khalilov, H. Khaligov, I. Akhundov, A. Hajiyev, M. A. Vlasov, K. Kazimzade, A. Mammadov and others worked in the graphic design sphere.
 Illustrations for books by Azerbaijani and foreign writers were drawn.
 Placards relating to the themes of that time were also created.

 In 1928, the first art exhibition of the Azerbaijani Union of Young Artists was held.
 In the 1930s, the exhibition of the Azerbaijani Union of Revolutionary Visual Arts achieved great success.

 In 1932, the Committee of Azerbaijani Artists was created.
-During that period, works such as Grape harvesting by S.Sharifzade, Azim Azimzade's portrait by H.Hagverdiyev and Portrait of Nizami Ganjavi by Gazanfar Khaligov, were famous.
-Works by Mikayil Abdullayev, B.Mirzazade, B.Aliyeva, Sattar Bahlulzade and K.Khanlarova should also be mentioned.
+During that period, works such as Grape harvesting by S. Sharifzade, Azim Azimzade's portrait by H. Hagverdiyev, and Portrait of Nizami Ganjavi by Gazanfar Khaligov were famous.
+Works by Mikayil Abdullayev, B. Mirzazade, B. Aliyeva, Sattar Bahlulzade and K. Khanlarova should also be mentioned.
 The first Congress of Azerbaijani artists was held in 1940.

 Generally, political placards and satiric caricatures were drawn during World War II.
-Well-known artists as H.Khaligov, I.Akhundov, A.Hajiyev and S.Sharifzade were creators of this type of art.
+Well-known artists as H. Khaligov, I. Akhundov, A. Hajiyev, and S. Sharifzade were creators of this type of art.

 The mature stage in Azerbaijani visual arts began in the mid-1950s.
 Mikayil Abdullayev, Tahir Salahov, Vidadi Narimanbekov, Sattar Bahlulzade, Togrul Narimanbekov, Geysar Kashiyeva and others were famous artists of the Soviet Azerbaijan, in the second half of the 20th century.
 Tahir Salahov is credited for pioneering a version of "severe realism" more truthful to the grim realities of workers' lives than the bright certainties of Socialist Realism.
+Gayyur Yunus began painting in the 1970s, but was not recognized until after the Soviet art requirements were relaxed because his style did not conform to the Soviet Realist style.

-B.Aliyev, I.Feyzullayev, A.Mammadov, A.Verdiyev, and others portrayed subjects of labour and industry in their works.
-But the works of Elbey Rzaguliyev, T.Sadighzade, Arif Huseynov, K.Najafzade, and others are dedicated to the historic past, the traditions and customs of Azerbaijani people, to war and peace.
-J.Mirjavadova, N.Rahmanova, K.Ahmadova, G.Yunusova, S.Veysova, A.Ibrahimova, I.Mammadova, S.Mirzazade, F.Hashimova, F.Gulamova, A.Samadova and others painted mythological images.
+B. Aliyev, I. Feyzullayev, A. Mammadov, A. Verdiyev and others portrayed subjects of labour and industry in their works.
+But the works of Elbey Rzaguliyev, T. Sadighzade, Arif Huseynov, K. Najafzade and others are dedicated to the historic past, the traditions and customs of Azerbaijani people, to war and peace.
+J. Mirjavadova, N. Rahmanova, K. Ahmadova, G. Yunusova, S. Veysova, A. Ibrahimova, I. Mammadova, S. Mirzazade, F. Hashimova, F. Gulamova, A. Samadova and others painted mythological images.

 Maral Rahmanzade was the first Azerbaijani woman artist with professional artistic education to achieve great success in the sphere of easel painting and book illustration.